bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 The performance of HTTP/3 connections in the early phase of their lifetime is sensitive to the creation and exchange of data on unidirectional streams.
 Endpoints that excessively restrict the number of streams or the flow-control window of these streams will increase the chance that the remote peer reaches the limit early and becomes blocked.
 In particular, implementations should consider that remote peers may wish to exercise reserved stream behavior (Section 6.2.3) with some of the unidirectional streams they are permitted to use.
 {:/comment}

-Each endpoint needs to create at least one unidirectional stream for the SIP/3 control stream.
+Each SIP/3 user agent MUST create at least one unidirectional stream for the SIP/3 control stream.
 If the QPACK dynamic table is used, then each endpoint will open two additional unidirectional streams each.
-Other extensions might request further streams.
+Other extensions might require further unidirectional streams.
 Therefore, the transport parameters sent by both endpoints MUST allow the peer to create at least three unidirectional streams.
 These transport parameters SHOULD also provide at least 1,024 bytes of flow-control credit to each unidirectional stream.

 If the stream header indicates a stream type that is not supported by the recipient, the receiver MUST abort reading the stream, discard incoming data without further processing, and reset the stream with the SIP3_STREAM_CREATION_ERROR error code.
 The recipient MUST NOT consider unknown stream types to be a connection error of any kind.

-Since certain stream types can affect connection state, a recipient SHOULD NOT discard data from incoming unidirectional streams prior to reading the stream type.
+Since certain stream types can affect connection state, a recipient user agent SHOULD NOT discard data from incoming unidirectional streams prior to reading the stream type.

-Implementations SHOULD wait for the reception of a SETTINGS frame describing what stream types their peer supports before sending streams of that type.
-Implementations MAY send stream types that do not modify the state or semantics of existing protocol components before it is known whether the peer supports them, but MUST NOT send stream types that do (such as QPACK).
+Implementations SHOULD wait for the reception of a SETTINGS frame describing what stream types their peer user agent supports before sending streams of that type.
+Implementations MAY send stream types that do not modify the state or semantics of existing protocol components before it is known whether the peer user agent supports them, but MUST NOT send stream types that do (such as QPACK).

 A sender can close or reset a unidirectional stream unless otherwise specified.
 A receiver MUST tolerate unidirectional streams being closed or reset prior to the reception of the unidirectional stream header.

-### Control Streams {#control-streams}

-A control stream is indicated by a stream type of `0x00`.
-Data on this stream consists of SIP/3 frames, as defined in
-{{framing-layer}}.

-Each endpoint MUST initiate a single control stream at the beginning of the connection and send its SETTINGS frame as the first frame on this stream.
-If the first frame of the control stream is any other frame type, this MUST be treated as a connection error of type SIP3_MISSING_SETTINGS.
-Only one control stream per peer is permitted; receipt of a second stream claiming to be a control stream MUST be treated as a connection error of type SIP3_STREAM_CREATION_ERROR.

-The control stream MUST NOT be closed by the sender, and the receiver MUST NOT request that the sender close the control stream.
-If either control stream is closed at any point, this MUST be treated as a connection error of type SIP3_CLOSED_CRITICAL_STREAM.
-Connection errors are described in {{error-handling}}.

-Because the contents of the control stream are used to manage the behaviour of other streams, endpoints SHOULD provide enough flow-control credit to keep the peer's control stream from becoming blocked.

 # SIP Methods {#methods}